rasata/baserow/docs/index.md

   the supported and recommended runtime dependencies.
 * [Monitoring Baserow](installation/monitoring.md): Learn how to monitor your Baserow server using open telemetry.
+* [Setup AI-assistant](installation/ai-assistant.md): A quick guide on how to setup the AI-assistant.

 ## Baserow Tutorials